janreerink/CarND-Vehicle-Detection/writeup_template.md

 ### Video Implementation

-####1.
-Provide a link to your final video output.
+#### 1. Provide a link to your final video output.
 Your pipeline should perform reasonably well on the entire project video (somewhat wobbly or unstable bounding boxes are ok as long as you are identifying the vehicles most of the time with minimal false positives.)
-Here's a [link to my video result](./project_video_out.mp4) The box position could be a little more consistent and react faster to new objects (queue perhaps too long).
-There is one false positive detection later in the video that was kind of stubborn.
+Here's a [link to my video result](./project_video_out.mp4) The box position could be a little more consistent (e.g. smoothing) and react faster to new objects (queue perhaps too long).

-####2.
-Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.
+#### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 I only kept reasonably high confidence detection (predict_proba > 0.75) and stored them in a queue.
 The boxes were added to a heatmap and thresholded to produce one larger bounding box per vehicle.
 I also used the distance to new boxes to reject false positives as described above.

 ---

-###Discussion
+### Discussion

-####1.
-Briefly discuss any problems / issues you faced in your implementation of this project.
+#### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?
 The largest problem was the bad performance of the classifier, probably related to lack of training data.

 While the pipeline works it is customized to this one video.
 It seems that the classifier is not very robust, so even small changes in conditions are likely to be a problem.
 Additionally, the training set is relatively small.
 To increase robustness more training data (highway, urban traffic, different weather conditions, crossing roads etc.) and neural networks for object detection would probably be a good idea.